bodrick/awesome/TOPICS.md

 ## cloud-computing

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## cloud-management

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## cost-management

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## cost-optimization

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## distributed-training

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## finops

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## hyperparameter-tuning

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## job-queue

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## job-scheduler

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.
 *   [quartznet/quartznet](https://github.com/quartznet/quartznet) - Quartz Enterprise Scheduler .NET
 *   [bamotav/Hangfire.RecurringJobAdmin](https://github.com/bamotav/Hangfire.RecurringJobAdmin) - A dashboard to manage Hangfire's recurring jobs.

 ## llm-serving

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## llm-training

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## ml-infrastructure

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## ml-platform

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## multicloud

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## spot-instances

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## tpu

-*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot is a framework for easily running machine learning workloads on any cloud through a unified interface.
+*   [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution -- all with a simple interface.

 ## version-control